ANOTHER SPANISH, ANOTHER MISSED CHANCE, ANOTHER DRAW

 Once again the champion was unable to breach the tenacious defence of the challenger in another close-to-7 hours marathon.
 And once again Magnus' chances were so serious, that as a result of the game one of the questions at the post-game press conference included potential naming of Karjakin as Putin's Minister of Defence.

 Although it made little sense to me, since Putin is pretty capable of playing chess himself.
 You know i couldn't resist saying it.

 The „queenless middlegame“ theme continues to dominate through this match.
 Carlsen – Karjakin game four was no exception.
-The game could possible be described as some sort of a blend between game two and game three.
+The game could possibly be described as some sort of a blend between game two and game three.

 First of all, the opening stage of the game four saw a repetition of the Closed variation of the Ruy Lopez.
-However, instead of repeating the variation that occured in the second game, Karjakin chose the historic Re1 main variation.
+However, instead of repeating the variation that occurred in the second game, Karjakin chose the historic Re1 main variation.

 As a result, Carlsen got to choose which variation he wants to play as Black.
 Since he castled before moving the d pawn, probably he was ready to enter the main lines of the Marshall Gambit.
 This famous gambit wasn't played in a World Championship match since 2004 and Kramnik – Leko match.